May 19–25, 2013

 Fees and Scholarships

 The program fee is 1,900 USD.
 Participants are also responsible for covering travel and accommodation expenses.
 Scholarship packages that subsidize or eliminate the program fees, accommodation, and travel expenses are available and awarded based on merit.
 Scholarships for Northern Irish participants will be supported by the Arts Council of Northern Ireland.
-Turkish nationals can apply for scholarships provided by SAHA.
+Scholarships for curators from Turkey will be supported by SAHA.